LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   to use with a Raspberry Pi.
 Communicates over serial.

   ..
 Important::
-     This inout was written for a specific application, so it may not be usable as-is in the general case.
+     This InOut was written for a specific application, so it may not be usable as-is in the general case.

-Enhanced actuators
+Enhanced Actuators
 """"""""""""""""""

 - :ref:`Kollmorgen AKD PDMM`